RamyMetry/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [ ] Why would you use class component over function components (removing hooks from the question)? to make our app more denamic.

 - [ ] Name three lifecycle methods and their purposes.
+    Mountin: as a birth when the componet is being built out from ground up and can be called once,
+    Updateing: to update the data on te state and can be called multible,
+    Unmounting: to remove the data from the screen and also can be called once.

-- [ ] What is the purpose of a custom hook?
+- [ ] What is the purpose of a custom hook? it's more readable and less writing and reusable as well.

-- [ ] Why is it important to test our apps?
+- [ ] Why is it important to test our apps? for more trusting and save the companies alot of money and time.

 ## Project Set Up